Legal Advice for Compensation Insurance Claims & TPD Payouts

 Can I Make a Personal Injury Claim?

-In Australia, you can make a personal injury claim when you have physical or psychological injuries caused by someone else’s negligence, and you suffer a financial loss.
-There is a three-year limitation period to start court proceedings for a compensation payout.
-However, swift legal advice helps protect your rights in this type of matter.
+In Australia, you can make a personal injury claim when you have physical or psychological injuries caused by someone else’s negligence and you suffer a financial loss.
+There is a general three-year limitation period to start court proceedings for a compensation payout, although different laws apply in each state.

 Splatt Lawyers provides free legal advice for negligence claims, including your eligibility.
-All our legal services are 100% no win, no fee.
+All our legal services are 100% no-win, no-fee.
 Pay when you win and zero if you lose.
-Start for free by Calling: 1800 700 125.
+It’s free to know where you stand.
+Call: 1800 700 125.

-Types of Personal Injuries that Qualify for Accident Compensation
+Personal Injuries that Qualify for Accident Compensation Claims

 Personal injury law covers different types of accidents that result in monetary compensation, the most common ones being:

-There are frequent motor vehicle accident injuries on Queensland roads.
+There are frequent injuries from motor vehicle accidents on Queensland roads.
 You could suffer physical harm accompanied by mental trauma when a swift and violent force impacts you in a:

 More about car accident claims >